Reasons to keep your child home from school

 WHEN TO STAY HOME

-Students with symptoms such as rashes, lethargy, watery and/or inflamed eyes, fever above 101° , sore throat, vomiting, or diarrhea should stay home until symptoms are no longer present or a doctor evaluates and determines whether or not they are contagious.
-The Fairfax County Health Department recommends that children remain home fever-free for 24 hours after an illness prior to returning to school.
+Students with symptoms such as rashes, lethargy, watery and/or inflamed eyes, fever above 100° , sore throat, vomiting, or diarrhea should stay home until symptoms are no longer present or a doctor evaluates and determines whether or not they are contagious.
+The Fairfax County Health Department recommends that children remain home fever-free, without the use of medication for 24 hours after an illness prior to returning to school.

 RETURNING TO SCHOOL